List of assassinated people from Turkey

-The following is an incomplete, chronological list of people from Turkey murdered by assassins mainly on political and religious grounds.
+The following is an incomplete, chronological list of people from Turkey who were assassinated, mainly on political and religious grounds.
 Many were critical public servants and intellectuals assassinated by far-right proponents of an army-controlled Turkish Republic.
 Many of the victims have historically been intellectual proponents of laicism and the strict separation of religion and state in Turkey, as defined in the constitution, and diplomats who were victims of militant attacks outside of Turkey.